 For representing all these differences there must be a provision to apply vowels hence there are Vowel-marks called Matras.
 There is only one three vowel combination that is Om.

 All consonantal designs either touch or cross the vertibar; there are exceptions only in the design of letters such as GA, NA, SHA.
 These letters do not touch the vertibar.
 This is a graphic peculiarity to point to the fact that the writing is a Ganesh Vidya.

-According to the tradition of the scribes of the Ganapati School, one scribe came to write the copies text of Mahabharata for the author Vyasa Muni.
+According to the tradition of the scribes of the Ganapati School, one scribe came to write copies text of Mahabharata for the author Vyasa Muni.
 Ganesha introduced vertibar of ‘A’ vowel.
-This feature is high-lighted by Vyasa in Bhagwad Gita wherein Krishna says, ‘I am the common factor of Aa kaar in all letters.’
-Thus this feature was added in all consonantal designs.
-After the vertibar is drawn predominantly the graphics becomes ‘Dev-Lipi’.
+This feature is highlighted by Vyasa in Bhagwad Gita wherein Krishna says, ‘I am the common factor of Aa kaar in all letters.’
+Thus this feature was added to all consonantal designs.
+After the vertibar is drawn predominantly the graphics become ‘Dev-Lipi’.